junh1024/junh1024-Documents/Games/EV Nova Guide.md

 ### Sensor
 - 1 Gravimetric Sensor: Makes the blobs on your radar bigger.
 I don't like the IFF sensor since while friendly ships are green & brighter, hostile ships are red and darker = harder to see.
 - 1 Pirate Jammer: It doesn't work that well, but supposedly the best civilian jammer, and you don't need to go to Scheall to buy it.
 Viking has it.
+Apparently you can increase your jamming ability by combining different jammers.

 ### Fuel